hackupc/guides-page/_pages/guide/volunteer.md

 Make sure to:

-- Sign up on Slack using the invitation email you've recived
+- Sign up on Slack using the invitation email you've received
 - Download the Slack App (for iOS, Android and Windows Phone)
-- **Enable all push notifi-cations for mentions.**
+- **Enable all push notifications for mentions.**
 - Set a profile picture and when the BieneBot sends you the picture with the volunteers overlay changed to that one.

 ---